 ‘Technology is replacing manual labour in restaurants’ is a tall statement to make.
 While one may hear of robots preparing food, digital kiosks taking orders, there are certain aspects of restaurant operations that can only be taken care of by humans.

-For most parts, restaurants have always been considered a labour intensive industry.
+For most parts, restaurants have always been considered a labour-intensive industry.
 From the preparation of the food to serving it, manual work is always required.
-Nothing can replace the hospitality provided by the Maitre de or the service given by a cheerful bartender at a restro-bar.
+Nothing can replace the hospitality provided by the Maitre de or the service given by a cheerful bartender at a retro-bar.
 While nothing can beat the human aspect of serving the food, one cannot argue the benefits technology brings to the table.

-On the face of it, restaurant management seems like a completely manual process, however, technology plays an integral role in streamlining operations that ultimately leads to a better guest experience.
+On the face of it, restaurant management seems like a completely manual process, however, technology plays an integral role in streamlining operations that ultimately leads to the better guest experience.

 Streamlining Restaurant Operations